Development of new standards

 - Author team: Together with EFCNI, a group of authors who are experts in the respective field has to be defined.
 Within the author team, a first author who is leading the working group has to be named.
 Importantly, every author team needs at least one parent representative to ensure that the parent’s perspective is incorporated.

-- Draft preparation: After receiving the standard template from EFCNI, a first draft of the standard has to be prepared with the support of the author team.
-The first author is mainly responsible for drafting the standard.
+- Draft preparation: After receiving the standard template from EFCNI, a first draft of the standard based on current literature has to be prepared with the support of the author team.
+The first author is mainly responsible for drafting the standard in cooperation with his / her co-authors.

 - Proof of content: Once a final draft of the standard is available, the chairs of the respective Topic Expert Group (TEG) are asked for proof of content.
 Any comments of the chair team are shared with the authors and if necessary, the draft is updated accordingly.